1. Forages: Energy, Protein, Fiber

 Minimal grain feeding if possible.

-Calcium:phosphorus of 2:1 alfalfa hay helps in grain fed animals.
+Calcium:phosphorus of 2:1 alfalfa hay helps in grain fed

 Avoid excessive total minerals or protein in diet.